-In addition, the Historian has the responsibility to find a consistent state from which the replay executions can be started [8].
-Again considering Figure 2, if such a starting point exists, it is located in between $t{\rm min}$ and $t{\rm fail},$ where sufficient information of all instrumented tasks is available.
+In addition, the Historian has the responsibility to find a consistent state from which the replay executions can be started [HST03].
+Again considering Figure 2, if such a starting point exists, it is located in between $t{min}$ and $t{fail}$ , where sufficient information of all instrumented tasks is available.
 When this operation is performed, the Historian sets up the structures in the target system used to reproduce the data flow of the reference execution.
+A more elaborate description on how a starting state is found and a replay execution is prepared is presented in a recent paper by Huselius et. al. [HST03].